jwschroeder3/enricherator/README.md

     2> enricherator_results/contrast.err
 ```

-Note that `<contrast_arg>` must be replaced with the contrasts of interest.
-For example, if you had three genotypes in your analysis, you could supply as the `--contrasts` argument `genoB-genoA,genoC-genoA,genoC-genoB` to perform pairwise comparisons of enrichments from genotype B to genotype A, genotype C to genotype A, and genotype C to genotype A, respectively.
+Note that `<contrast_type>` must be replaced with the type of contrast you're performing, i.e., "genotype" or "strand", and `<contrast_arg>` must be replaced by the contrasts of interest.
+For example, if you had three genotypes in your analysis, you could supply as the `--type` argument `genotype`, and for the `--contrasts` argument `genoB-genoA,genoC-genoA,genoC-genoB`.
+This would perform pairwise comparisons of enrichments from genotype B to genotype A, genotype C to genotype A, and genotype C to genotype A, respectively.
 The list of contrasts can be arbitrarily long.
 The contrasts must be comma-separated with no spaces.